 PROFESSOR JAMES LOGAN

 Professor James Logan is a scientist, television presenter and internationally renowned research leader, with a passion for science and natural history.
 A biologist and medical entomologist with a first-class honours degree in Zoology, he won the Alfred Russell Wallace Award for his PhD.
 He holds a professorship at the world renowned and prestigious London School of Hygiene and Tropical Medicine, where he is Head of the Department of Disease Control.
 James runs a large research programme at the university which sees him travel the world teaching and advising on various aspects of biology, entomology, parasites and disease control.
-James and his department have been at the forefront of leading research in the fight against the Coronavirus pandemic, and James' work with Durham University and the charity, Medical Detection Dogs in using sniffer dogs in the fight against the virus is set to be a landmark project.
+James and his department were at the forefront of leading research in the fight against the Coronavirus pandemic, and James worked with Durham University and the charity, Medical Detection Dogs in using sniffer dogs in the fight against the virus.

 James’ Scottish charm and boundless enthusiasm for science makes him an excellent presenter and popular guest speaker.
 Credits include;

 Embarrassing Bodies and Live from the Clinic (C4)

 The Secret Life of Midges (BBC1)

 The One Show (BBC1)